Video: Playa del Carmen Real Estate Investment market overview & case study

 Who is Playa del Carmen real estate right for?

-Playa del Carmen is a good option for people who are looking for a mix of decent yields, low destination risk, a place they can potentially use part of the year, local property management talent, and USD income.
+Airbnb investment opportunities in Playa del Carmen are a good option for people looking for a mix of decent yields, low destination risk, a place they can potentially use part of the year, local property management talent, and USD income.

 For people who are hoping for quick capital gains, this is not the right destination.